3. IQ data set

 3.a.1 Young Adulthood Study

 The current statistical research uses the IQ data set contained in the Young Adulthood Study: 1939-1967 [made accessible in 1979 on electronic files].
 The data set collected by Virginia Crandall and made available through an archive at the Henry A. Murray Research Center of The Radcliffe Institute for Advanced Study, Harvard University, Cambridge, Massachusetts [Producer and Distributor]

 The collection of longitudinal data contains the variables needed for the model: those relative to the intelligence quotients (IQ) of parents and their corresponding children.
 Also, data reliability is another characteristic.

 After a preliminary analysis of the available data vectors, the researchers used one variable for the mothers (M) (Otis intelligence test), fathers (F) (Otis test) and children (C4) with their 70 corresponding values.
 Two more from the children (C1 and C5) with 69 values, and another set of three variables of the children (C2, C3, and C6 with 58, 42, and 64 items respectively) that only helped to create variable X6, the average of the children's six variables.

-The info is taken from average class white families, with a mean IQ of 110, slightly above regular.
+The info comes from average class white families, with a mean IQ of 110, slightly above regular.
 For each family, the data source corresponds to the father, the mother, and one child.

 (Statistical IQ data set)